yigiDali/yigiDali/README.md

 - 💞️ I’m looking to collaborate on ...
 NAUGHTY DOG <3
 - 📫 How to reach me ... yigit.yigit2532@gmail.com
 - 😄 Pronouns: ...
 Gamer?
 - ⚡ Fun fact: ...
-My favorite games of all time is both The Last of Us games and I currently have 250+ hours of playtime across both story-based games.
+My favorite games of all time is both The Last of Us games and I currently have 250+ hours of playtime across these both story-based games.

 <!---
 yigiDali/yigiDali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.